The Order-to-Cash Cycle

 Step 1: Credit Approval

-The first step of the order-to-cash cycle is credit approval.
-It is common in B2B transactions for goods and services to be purchased on credit.
+The first step of the order-to-cash (O2C) cycle is credit approval.
+In B2B transactions, companies purchase goods and services on credit.
 Credit approval involves the supplier approving credit requests and credit limits for their customer.

-To determine how much credit to grant a customer, a credit professional will pull credit reports on the customer from the credit bureaus, consult the customer’s bank and ask other businesses about their experiences with the customer (these are referred to as trade reports).
+To determine how much credit to grant a customer, a credit management professional will pull credit reports on the customer from the credit bureaus, consult the customer’s bank and ask other businesses about their experiences with the customer (these are referred to as trade reports).

 Another important part of the credit approval step is analysing the supplier’s own financial situation.
 After analyzing the supplier’s cash-on-hand, cash flow and outstanding receivables, the credit professional will be able to place a responsible limit on customer credit.

 Credit approval professionals will work hand in hand with sales to set the payment terms of the customer’s potential order.
 Payment terms include when payment is due, any discounts available for paying early as well as any penalties that will be incurred if payment is late.

-The credit professional is responsible for enabling maximum sales volumes at their company while minimizing risk.
+The credit management professional is responsible for enabling maximum sales volumes at their company while minimizing risk.
 It is a difficult and high-stakes discipline.
 Consequences for extending credit to customers who can’t or won’t pay on time include cash flow problems, increased DSO and even losses.

 Step 3: Order fulfillment